 The younger girl, hanging head first over the side of the bed like a true fisher-girl reaches for the lone leg, brushes some sand off it and tries to identify its owner.
 It’s not a Barbie leg because Barbie dolls are not allowed.
 It’s not Susie Sad Eyes because it’s too long.
 It’s not Skipper or the Elly May Clampett doll.
 Those dolls are small.
 It seems to be the leg of an older lady.
 One who wears high heels because it is up on its tippy toes in a very adult lady way.
 Through the process of elimination the girl decides the leg must be from the Jackie doll, once belonging to an older sister.
-The rest of the doll was ruined by an older brother who stuck it up on the dart board and threw darts at it.
+Jackie as in Jackie Kennedy.
+The rest of the doll is gone, ruined by an older brother who stuck it up on the dartboard and threw darts at it.

 In the swirling dark of the bedroom, with the teensiest bit of light shining under the door, finding the leg is enough.
 To a girl sprinkled with magic, it becomes the entire beautiful Jackie doll and the wall next to the bed becomes a fancy apartment and the little girl taps the leg along the wall, walking it from room to room because that’s what you do with dolls.
 You create life for them.

 The girl looks over at her sister who is silent across the sea of debris on the floor between them.
-The gentle summer night softly buzzes with crickets.
-She is tired and drops the leg back to the floor.
-For a few minutes more she lies suspended in that magical place of creation right before sleep.
+The gentle summer night softly creaks with crickets.
+She is tired and drops the leg back to the floor, but for a few minutes more she lies suspended in that magical place of creation right before sleep.